 Hundreds of millions of years ago, when single celled organisms first gathered together in the ocean they formed little ‘towers’ called Stromatolites, that generated oxygen.
 There were so many of them doing this they changed the earth’s atmosphere, allowing life on earth to flourish.

 There are only a few places left on earth where they’re still at it, and Hamelin Pool’s one of them.
-They’re also the first type of organism to inhabit a previously uninhabitable environment, so if you want to know what the earth will look like after we’ve fucked it up, this is it.
+They’re also the first type of organism to inhabit a previously uninhabitable environment, so if you want to know what the earth will look like after we’ve screwed it up, this is it.

 Eventually it was time to go.
 The weather hadn’t been great, really, so I was happy to be moving on, but I think a week here in the nice weather would be fantastic.
 Another time.